zuygui/blog/content/posts/flowupdater-json-creator.md

 # Introduction

-While discussing and assisting people on the [Support Launcher](https://discord.gg/zJkc7nZHRk) Discord server, I realized that creating JSON files compatible with [Flow Updater](https://github.com/FlowArg/FlowUpdater) was time-consuming and tedious.
-This led me to the idea of developing a command-line tool to replace the existing desktop application.
+While discussing and assisting people on the [Support Launcher](https://discord.gg/zJkc7nZHRk) Discord server, a discord server for helping people to make customs Minecraft launchers, I realized that creating JSON files compatible with [Flow Updater](https://github.com/FlowArg/FlowUpdater) was time-consuming and tedious.
+This led me to the idea of developing a command-line tool to replace [the existing desktop application](https://github.com/FlowArg/FlowUpdaterJsonCreator).

+# Why JSON?

+JSON (JavaSript Object Notation) is a simple file format for write and store data.
+It is used in many applications, including Minecraft.
+It is a human-readable format, which means that it is easy to read and write.
+It is also a lightweight format, which means that it does not take up much space on the disk.
+Finally, it is a flexible format, which means that it can be used for many purposes.

 # Tech Stack